 Is Liposuction Used?

 Yes, in many cases liposuction is a part of this surgery.
-The surgeon will remove excess fat, and possibly use some of the existing fat to help sculpt the chest.
+The surgeon will reduce excess fat, and possibly use some of the existing fat to help sculpt the chest.
 In some cases, implants may not even be needed and pectoral etching may be considered.
 This is a surgery that does not use implants to fill out the chest, but instead uses the patient’s own fat through a special liposuction technique to reshape and contour the pectoral area.

 Combine with other Procedures?